SC5/sc5-styleguide/README.md

 ```

 Styleguide has several processors that enrich or modify the data.
 For example the `sg-wrapper` replacement is done by a processor.
-You can add you own processor to enrich the styleguide data with you own content or modifications.
+You can add your own processor to enrich the styleguide data with your own content or modifications.
 You can also override existing functionality by overwriting the related processor.
 Currently these processors exist by default and should not be overwritten unless you know what you are doing: